Alignak-monitoring-contrib/alignak-app/docs/config.rst

 Then fill your "backend_url":

   * **backend_url:** url of your Backend (IP + port or FQDN if you have it)

+If you have installed `Web Service <https://github.com/Alignak-monitoring-contrib/alignak-module-ws>`_ module, Alignak-app can display daemons status of Alignak.

+  * **web_service_status:** = set to yes or no to display it.

+Application then need url of your alignak Web Service.
+If "web_service_status" is set to "no", this settings has no effect.

+  * **web_service_url:** = url of your web service.

 [Webui] section
 ---------------